MESAHub/mesa/star/test_suite/make_co_wd/README.rst

 ``inlist_common``.

-Larger values for ``initial_mass`` can be used to produce more massive carbon-oxygen white dwarfs, but note that this test is not designed to produce a realistic initial-to-final-mass relation (IFMR).
-Instead, this test is designed to robustly produce usable white dwarf models as soon as evolution has yielded the desired core structure, and so this procedure truncates the AGB evolution just before reaching the thermally-pulsing AGB (TP-AGB) stage, which can be difficult and/or resource-intensive to model.
-Skipping the TP-AGB stage means that the procedure in this test case will generally require a somewhat larger progenitor mass to produce a given white dwarf mass than what would be expected from a realistic IFMR.
+Larger values for ``initial_mass`` can be used to produce more massive carbon-oxygen white dwarfs, but note that this test produces only an approximate initial-to-final-mass relation (IFMR).
+The test is designed to truncate the AGB evolution at the beginning of the thermally-pulsing AGB (TP-AGB) stage, which can be difficult and/or resource-intensive to model.

 The five steps in this procedure are: